ldritsas/inkyphat_weather/README.md

 ## Darksky Update!
 Since Darksky was bought by Apple, they are not allowing new signups.
 I will update my code to something like Open Weather soon.

 ## UK units
 In both sets of codes there are a lot of different units, because I live in the UK, where we talk about temperature in Celcius, but windspeed in miles-per-hour.
 I've also incuded the temperature in Farhenheit units as well, because that makes more sense to me!
+In the second example 'Bft.' refers to the Beaufort scale, and the wind description is also taken from the Beaufort Scale.

 ## Acknowledgements
 - I took inspiration from Alan Cunningham's [Inky pHAT Dark Sky weather display](https://github.com/AlanCunningham/inkyphat-darksky-weather-display/)